dmealo/devboot/README.md

 We also can call it from Dev Box (Windows development workstation in Azure accessed via Remote Desktop, etc) confguration which was also announced at Build and is in private preview now.

-This repo contains configs for all of this as well as a `devboot.ps1` script that automates the steps listed in Microsoft's Winget Congiguration setup (also listed below in Manual Setup) since their tool is in preview at the time of writing and so requires these additional opt-in steps.
+This repo contains configs for all of this as well as a `devboot.ps1` script that automates the steps listed in Microsoft's Winget Congiguration setup (also listed below in Manual Setup) since their tool requires a minimum version of WinGet that may not be on all systems at this time.

 Alternatively, users could install the new Dev Home app from Windows Store, then add their GitHub account, clone the repo in the app (along with a list of other repos in bulk if desired), and use the Machine Configuration > Configuration File option there to run the winget config with a GUI.